stanislaus-onwuka/stanislaus-onwuka/README.md

 ### Hi there 👋
 I am Stanley Onwuka, a frontend web developer and an amateur UI/UX designer.
 I create ✨ _magic_ ✨ majorly with Javascript(React) and CSS.
-I am a big fan of music and professional bread consumer and advocate.
+I am also a big fan of music.

 Here are some ideas to get you started: